News & Updates

 "Our new product expands the reach of community solar by deploying it across state programs, and solves a geographic problem that has historically limited developers' ability to finance community solar assets in communities where low-income acquisition is challenging," said Nate Owen, CEO and Founder of Ampion.
 "We're grateful to offer a solution that helps developers navigate the complexities of community solar across different state programs while providing additional savings to low-income subscribers.
 This initiative directly supports our mission of making renewable energy accessible everywhere, for everyone."

 The product is especially useful when a solar farm is located in an area where low-income subscriber acquisition is prohibitively expensive or difficult.
 Developers can leverage Synthetic Community Solar to easily earn the Category 4 ITC incentive.
-Ampion works with the utility to transfer funds, in the form of utility credits, to eligible, low-income subscribers in another region.
+Ampion works with the utility to transfer funds, in the form of utility credits, to eligible, low-income households in another region.
 Synthetic Community Solar helps developers qualify for both federal and state incentives.

 Copyright 2025 Ampion.
 All Rights Reserved.